Secondary CMB temperature anisotropies from magnetic reheating: Acknowledgements

 \section{Acknowledgements}

-This work is supported by a Grant-in-Aid for Japan Society for Promotion of Science (JSPS) Research Fellow Number 17J10553~(S.S.), JSPS Overseas Research Fellowships~(A.O.), JSPS KAKENHI Grant Number 15K17646~(H.T.) and 17H01110~(H.T.), and MEXT KAKENHI Grant Number 15H05888~(S.Y.) and 18H04356~(S.Y.). \bsp
+This work is supported by a Grant-in-Aid for Japan Society for Promotion of Science (JSPS) Research Fellow Number 17J10553~(SS), JSPS Overseas Research Fellowships~(AO), JSPS KAKENHI Grant Number 15K17646~(HT) and 17H01110~(HT), and MEXT KAKENHI Grant Number 15H05888~(SY) and 18H04356~(SY). \bsp